Zelle vs. Venmo

 Add a password or PIN to your phone if you don't have one.
 Shockingly, I still run into clients that have no lock on their phone.

-If you follow these steps then you are exceeding unlikely to fall prey to Zelle or Venmo scammers.
+If you follow these steps then you are unlikely to fall prey to Zelle or Venmo scammers.

 In my opinion, Zelle is the better choice because...